-(Isaiah 42:3, Matthew 12:20, N.I.V.)
+(Isaiah 42:3; Matthew 12:20, N.I.V.)

 The stalk of a reed is basically just a hollow shaft.
 If that shaft is damaged, the reed cannot stand strong and erect.
 Therefore, the picture of a “bruised reed” is one in which damage has caused the shaft to become bent or bowed to some degree.

-So, does Jesus throw such a person away and find somebody new to do the job?
+Does Jesus throw such a person away and find somebody new to do the work?
 Definitely not.
 Instead of snuffing out what is left of the person’s flame, Jesus provides him with a fresh supply of fuel and gets that flame burning brightly again.
 This shows Christ’s tender compassion toward those who have run themselves into the ground trying to do good and consequently have nothing left to give.
 Jesus appreciates such peoples’ effort and won’t leave them in their exhausted, drained condition.

 I don’t know where these two graphic illustrations from Jesus find you right now, but my guess is that somebody out there is currently feeling like a bruised reed, a smoldering wick, or both.
 If that’s you then you should take encouragement from the fact that Jesus has no desire to finish you off completely.
 To the contrary, He wants to strengthen you, shore you up, revitalize you, and refuel you.